zk4x/zyx/README.md

 Thanks to typestate API there are **ZERO** runtime errors when running on CPU.
 Well, technically you can run out of RAM...

+If you have supported IDE, you can look at your whole graph just by hovering over your loss variable and inspecting it's type.
+The second generic parameter of [Tensor](crate::tensor::Tensor) represents the graph.

 GPU execution uses OpenCL through [ocl](https://github.com/cogciprocate/ocl).

+The current architecture makes it easy to add other accelerators should the need arise.
+It is because new accelerators can be added gradually and number of required operations is low.

 You can also turn custom datatypes into tensors by calling .with_grad().
 They will run on CPU.

-The current architecture makes it easy to add other accelerators should the need arise.
-It is because new accelerators can be added gradually and number of required operations is low.

 ## Missing features

-These features are important and in the works but not ready yet:
-1. Min opration
-2. Max operation
-3. Convolution

-This means that some functions which depend on these, such as Softmax are missing as well.

-In particular convolution would be much easier to implement if stable rust supported generic constant expressions.
+Convolution is not currently possible on stable rust.
+We need generic constant expressions to calculate the output shape.

 ## Examples